Lucidchart Alternatives by Switching Job

 - Need product flows and lightweight wireframes?
 Start with Whimsical.

-- Need architecture documentation?
-Compare IcePanel, diagram-as-code tools, Visio, and diagrams.net.
+- Need a map of a software system?
+Compare IcePanel, code-based tools, Visio, and diagrams.net.

-- Need visual synthesis from sources?
+- Need to map facts from source files?
 Use Atlas before the drawing stage.

 See Miro alternatives, Whimsical alternatives, AI mind map generators, mind map from documents, Litmaps for research, and Litmaps for students.